jcxmt125/proactive-discord-bot/readme.md

 # Discord bot that responds to you proactively
 This is a very work-in-progress project.
 The goals are to:
-- Make a bot that will respond to you when necessary
+- Make a bot that will respond to you when necessary (Kinda done!)
-- Remember who you are
+- Remember who you are (Paused)
 - Possibly some tools when required?
+(WIP)
 - Make this bot runnable in... *very* resource constrained (aka GCloud e2-micro) environments.
+(Seems to work)

 To achieve this, we'll likely have to make the bot read every message it gets and figure out when best to respond...
 LLMs will likely be used for all decision making.